Professor Cora Goldstein

 Capturing the German Eye: American Visual Propaganda in Occupied Germany (Chicago: University of Chicago Press, 2009).

 “Good Kill?
-US Soldiers and the Killing of Civilians in American Film,” in Disappearing War (Edinburgh University Press, 2015).
+US Soldiers and the Killing of Civilians in American Film,” in Disappearing War (Edinburgh University Press, forthcoming).

-“A Strategic Failure: American Information Control Policy in Occupied Iraq,” Military Review, March-April 2008, pp.58-65.
+“A Strategic Failure: American Information Control Policy in Occupied Iraq,” Military Review, March-April 2008.